-The State Library of Victoria, for instance, has over 19,000 ebooks you can read digitally.
+The State Library of Victoria, for instance, has more than 19,000 ebooks you can read digitally.
 To gain access, you need to be a library member.
 Luckily it’s free to sign up and it happens instantaneously (the library isn’t asking you to prove your Victorian residency right now so you’ll be able to access the catalogue faster).

 As a member of the State Library, you’ll be able to read ebooks, newspapers, scholarly journals and magazines from home.
 Here’s a quick guide to using its catalogue and video guides on how to download them from home using ProQuest Ebook Central and EBSCOhost ebooks.

-But, the State Library is primarily a non-fiction research library, so you probably won’t find the latest novels you’re after here.
+But the State Library is primarily a non-fiction research library, so you probably won’t find the latest novels you’re after here.

 RECOMMENDED: The best things to do at home right now.

-So, if you’re a member of another Melbourne library, like any of the Melbourne city council libraries (including Flinders Lane, Docklands, East Melbourne, North Melbourne, Southbank and Carlton) you can download thousands of ebooks using four different suppliers (and you don't need a Kindle or ebook reader to view them).
+If you’re a member of another Melbourne library, like any of the Melbourne city council libraries (including Flinders Lane, Docklands, East Melbourne, North Melbourne, Southbank and Carlton) you can download thousands of ebooks using four different suppliers (and you don't need a Kindle or ebook reader to view them).
 You can sign up to become an online eLibrary member here (it’s free, and you’ll just need to verify your Victorian address through the post).

 The online services available are: